exec-helper/source/src/config/docs/exec-helper-config-patterns.rst

 ===================
 Exec-helper predefines some specific patterns for convenience:

+* **EH_ROOT_DIR**: contains the absolute path to the directory where the :program:`exec-helper` configuration is located.
+Useful for converting relative paths to absolute paths for tools that require it (e.g. when setting your :code:`PATH`)
 * **EH_WORKING_DIR**: contains the working directory from where the :program:`exec-helper` executable is called.

 Example configuration